 During this pandemic, employees have historically trusted management and HR over the federal government regarding COVID safety information and recommendations.
 That suggests at least part of the responsibility for increasing percentages of boosted Americans falls on employers.

 Protecting employees (no matter what the future brings)

 Whether the coming winter does in fact bring a surge, business leaders still need to plan for protecting employees from COVID.
 Especially since “Long” COVID—which affects roughly one in five of those who contract the virus—could potentially devastate your workforce.

 Nearly 80% of those diagnosed with Long COVID struggle to perform typical daily tasks for three months or more post infection, either reducing productivity or sidelining them altogether.
 This is an especially concerning statistic considering Long COVID can occur in light, or even asymptomatic cases, with no known cure for it as of yet.

 Rates of Long COVID, however, may be lower in vaccinated and boosted individuals, so again, responsibility falls on employers to protect their workforces.
 For starters, consider educating your employees on the realities of COVID immunity and encourage them to vaccinate and get boosters.

 To keep employees from getting COVID altogether, you need to go even further.
+That’s why we provide mobile workplace covid testing.
 You can effectively keep COVID out of your corporate events or workplace with best-in-class safety measures.
 Businesses can utilize ultra high-accuracy microfluidics tests (12-min runtime) or rapid PCR tests (30-min runtime), instead of relying on traditional “rapid home tests” that require serial testing—that’s two to three consecutive tests, 48 hours apart, for an accurate result according to new August 2022 FDA guidance – which is essentially impractical for corporate gatherings indoors.